oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 ## Authorization Challenge Request {#challenge-request}

-The client makes a request to the authorization challenge endpoint by adding the following parameters, as well as parameters from any extensions, using the `application/x-www-form-urlencoded` format with a character encoding of UTF-8 in the HTTP request body:
+The client makes a request to the native authorization endpoint by adding the following parameters, as well as parameters from any extensions, using the `application/x-www-form-urlencoded` format with a character encoding of UTF-8 in the HTTP request body: